Tsebo200/AniX/anix/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->
 ![image2](https://raw.githubusercontent.com/Tsebo200/AniX/main/src/assets/mockup.jpg)

-### All The Latest Space X Data!
+### All The Latest Anime Data!

-Usding the Space X API, we have collected and collated all the most relevant Space X data into once seemless react experience!
+Using the Jikan API, we have collected and collated all the most relevant Anime data into once seemless react experience!

 ![image3][image3]
 ### Feature 2

-Description of Feature
+This dropdown dynamically loads the data of the selected anime in the charts.

 ![image4][image4]
 ### Feature 3

-Description of Feature
+The functionality of the information pills and anime poster updates randomly every session.

 ![image5][image5]